Immigration to South Korea: History

 In 2007 the UN declared South Korea an official receiving country.
 The number of foreigners in South Korea grew from 390,000 in 1997 to 1 million in 2007.
 Among these are 630,000 temporary laborers, as well as 100,000 foreigners married to South Korean nationals.
 Furthermore, there are 230,000 illegal immigrants.

-Main sending countries are Asian countries, such as China, Vietnam, Mongolia, the Philippines, Thailand, and Uzbekistan.
+Main sending countries are Asian countries, such as China, Vietnam, Mongolia, the Philippines, Thailand.
 There are also migrants from Nigeria, Ghana, Russia, and the United States.

 Nominally, the South Korean government says it wants to create a multicultural society and foreigner-friendly environment.